mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 ```
 {% endhighlight %}

-We simplify the scope significantly.
-What we have is a list of watchers, a list of child scopes, a parent scope and an id for the current scope.
-We add the "static" property counter only in order to keep track of the last scope created and provide a unique identifier of the next scope we create.
+We simplify the AngularJS' scope significantly.
+We will only have a list of watchers, a list of child scopes, a parent scope and an id for the current scope.
+We add the "static" property counter only in order to keep track of the last created scope and provide a unique identifier of the next scope we create.

 Lets add the `$watch` method: